-- Be unusually clingy or alternately appear very
+- Be unusually clingy or, alternately, appear very distant or withdrawn.

 - Be rebellious, stubborn or defiant.